TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 **Tip: You can also extend the URL with `/clear` to delete all public safety records in the database (GET request to `https://publicsafetyalerts.azurewebsites.net/alerts/clear`).**

 ### Create a new (random) Public Safety Record
 This endpoint will create a new random public safety alert record.
 This is meant to be an internal-only endpoint, meaning it only exists for the purposes of the demonstration.
-After subscribing your endpoint service (Power Automate workflow) to the webhook service below, you can make a request to this endpoint to 1) have a new Public Safety Record created with random data, 2) saved to the database, and 3) alert every subscribed endpoint service of this new Public Safety Alert record.
+After subscribing your endpoint service (Power Automate workflow) to the webhook service below, you can make a request to this endpoint to 1) have a new Public Safety Record created with random data, 2) have this new PSA record saved to the database, and 3) alert every subscribed endpoint service of this new Public Safety Alert record.

 Example request: